Skip to content

 # Download and run the universal installer

 The installer will: 1.
 Detect your platform (macOS, Linux, Windows, AWS) 2.
-Download the appropriate package for your system 3.
-Install Grapa to ~/.local/grapa/ 4.
-Set up the environment for immediate use
+Install system dependencies (Linux/macOS only, with --install-dependencies) 3.
+Download the appropriate package for your system 4.
+Install Grapa to /usr/local/ (or ~/.local/grapa/ on some systems) 5.
+Set up the environment for immediate use 6.
+Provide platform-specific instructions for Python extension installation

 Manual Installation (Alternative)